 Lastly, we all, animal owners included, benefit from the support provided by Animal Services.
 Loose dogs are in danger of being hit by vehicles and can be a nuisance to other dogs on leashes or their owners.
 They also pose a danger to motorists who may try to stop suddenly or swerve to avoid hitting a roaming pet.
 Animal Services is around to answer the call if a pet gets loose.
 Animal Services also investigates cruelty to animals, animal bites and dangerous animals which are concerns for the entire community.

-The City of Asheville recently contracted with the company PetData to handle dog licensing, and the company offers an easy online process for applying and paying for dog licenses.
+In 2012, the City of Asheville contracted with the company PetData to handle dog licensing, and the company offers an easy online process for applying and paying for dog licenses.
 The license is only $10 for a year, but is good from January-December.
 So the earlier you register for a license, the better value it is!

 Click here to purchase a City of Asheville dog license.